snrnats/doc-centre/docfx_project/pro/reports/experience.md

     <img src="../images/reports/experience-delivery-window-data.png"/>
 </a>

+The **Consignments by Delivery Window** pie chart's **Show Data** option shows the number of consignments that were scheduled for each delivery window.

 ## Customer Promise Met

 The **Customer Promise Met** chart shows the proportion of each carrier's shipments that met their delivery promise.